ezra-bible-app/ezra-bible-app/README.md

 ## Technology
 Ezra Project is an [Electron](https://electronjs.org/) application, which makes it a web-based desktop application.
 It uses [SQLite](https://www.sqlite.org) as its database and HTML with [jQuery UI](https://jqueryui.com/) for its frontend.

+## Installation

+To install Ezra Project, download the tar.gz file, untar it in a directory of your choice.
+After that you can execute it using the binary ezra-project in the toplevel folder.